New Self-Guided Japan Tours

 Kukushikatsu deep fried skewers

-Popular among both locals and tourists, Kushikatsu can be found in various street food stalls and izakayas across Tokyo especially in places like Yanaka Ginza.
-Kushikatsu can also be enjoyed in a restaurant that specialises in this dish.
-For a special ocassion, head to Hantei Nezu near Ueno Park or Kushikatsu Bon in Ginza.
+Kushikatsu can be found at street stalls and izakayas around Tokyo, including Yanaka Ginza.
+For a more upscale experience, try Hantei Nezu near Ueno Park or Kushikatsu Bon in Ginza.

 Kakigori